English at Culcheth Community Primary School

 When pupils enjoy what they are writing about, they write more and they write with increased skill and enthusiasm to succeed.
 We link our text-based writing curriculum, as much as possible, to our topic curriculum to provide our children with language rich, relevant and focused writing opportunities.
 Writing is integral to our children’s whole language experience.
 When pupils have a clear sense of a real world audience that lies beyond the classroom, their writing is focused and they approach the task with a heightened sense of purpose.
 The audience might consist of parents, local government, visitors to the public library or perhaps visitors to the school website.
 At Culcheth Community Primary School we believe that writing should be both inspiring yet challenging and enable our pupils to become motivated and adept writers in a range of situations.

-An English overview for each group is available to download below.
+A whole school English overview is available to download below.

 How is writing taught at Culcheth Community Primary School?